Snow Skiing Stretches and Flexibility Exercises

 - Undergo physical conditioning for improved muscular strength, endurance, co-ordination, and reflexes.

 - Select proper ski equipment, boots and difficulty of slope according to skier ability.

 - Include a proper warm up and cool down, with stretching exercises involving the hamstrings, quadriceps, iliotibial tract, and calves.

 - Drink fluids to prevent dehydration.

 - Shielding from the elements: protect the eyes from glare, prevent laceration or abrasions due to exposure of skin, and use layered clothing suitable for a particular condition.

 - Recreational skiers on a skiing holiday should follow the rule of three: after two days of skiing, the muscles of the lower limb are fatigued and therefore less able to protect against injuries.
 The rule of three thus recommends a stop before 3 pm each day, skiing for not more than 3,000m each day and taking the third day off.

 The Top 3 Snow Skiing Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
 Below are 3 very beneficial stretches for snow skiing; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.
+Please make special note of the instructions below each stretch.